SellJamHere/Go-AppEngineStarter/README.md

+# Go-AppEngineStarter
-# Golang Starter for Google App Engine
+## A Golang Starter for Google App Engine

 A little [background](http://blog.golang.org/go-and-google-app-engine) on the Go runtime for App Engine.